Something-Precious-Inc/AzureSphereExplorer4Web/README.md

 4. Sign in to your account for Azure Sphere tenant.
 5. Select a tenant and click the [Select] button.
 6. Click product name in Product or device group name in Device Group.

+# About use full function
+Download master branch.
+* Change tenant
+* Create product (right click in product list area)
+* Delete product (right click in product list area)
+* Create device group (right click in product list area or device group list are)
+* Delete device group (right click in device group list are)
+* Update imagepackage file for device group (right click in device group list are)
+* Deployment for device group (right click in device group list are)
+  * Use "azsphere pkg show -f "imagepackage file path"".
+Show "Image ID".
+* Change device group for device (right click in device list are)